SergeCaron/observium_appliance/ReadMe.md

 acme.sh documents their API in *[How to use DNS API](https://github.com/acmesh-official/acme.sh/wiki/dnsapi)*.

+DNS settings such as host records (A/AAAA) and Certification Authority Authorization (CAA) records should be properly setup before attempting this step.

 This script will install an automatically renewed certificate every 60 days using an API defined by your DNS supplier.

 This is a per-DNS service implementation.
 For example, to issue a certificate using EasyDNS.net, the sequence is: